photoprism/photoprism-docs/docs/getting-started/faq.md

 ### PhotoPrism is really terrible, can I tell you how bad it is? ###

-This is what we have in store.
-If you [want to troll around](https://photoprism.app/code-of-conduct), please go somewhere else.
+If you are [having a bad day](https://photoprism.app/code-of-conduct) and want to offend someone, please go somewhere else.

 !!! info